Page cover

 f.
 You can also confirm node status in the Guardian Dashboard.
 Open the Guardian Dashboard and make sure your node is displayed as running.

-If you run into any issues or would like to share feedback about setting up the Guardian client on TestNet, please let us know by filling out this form.
+If you run into any issues or would like to share feedback about setting up the Guardian client on TestNet, please let us know by filling out this formarrow-up-right.

 Last updated